Overview of the First Home Savings Account (FHSA)

 6. Myth: You Can Transfer RRSP Funds into an FHSA Without Impacting FHSA Limits

 Reality: While you can transfer funds from an RRSP to an FHSA without triggering taxes, the transfer does count toward your FHSA’s annual and lifetime contribution limits.
 This transfer flexibility does not create additional contribution room.
-Only benefit of such transfer is that you need not repay FHSA over 15 years like RRSP Home Buyer Plan withdrawals.
+The only benefit of such a transfer is that you may not need to repay the FHSA over 15 years, like RRSP Home Buyer Plan withdrawals.

 Final Thoughts